 At EPIC, you will learn about her and other Irish men and women, who contributed to the world!

 - Hours: Open from 10:00 am to 06:45 pm

 - Admission: Adult ticket € 16.50 | Senior/Students € 15.00.
 Book it here

-After a hectic day, we advise you to stop for a rest at The Church, one of the most unique restaurants in Dublin which are housed in a 17th-century former place of worship.
+After a hectic day, we advise you to stop for a rest at The Church, one of the most unique restaurants in Dublin which is housed in a 17th-century former place of worship.

-You can take part in a self-guided tour around the grounds and buildings of this church of St Mary.
+You can take part in a self guided walking tour around the grounds and buildings of this church of St Mary.

 - Address: Jervis St, North City